department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/usability-testing-2/research-findings.md

 The options on “Your service history” caused confusion for some participants.

-> 2 of 6 participants stopped to talk through issues with service history quesitons
+> 2 of 6 participants stopped to talk through issues with service history questions

 > One participants had 2 service history periods separated by a 2 month period and wasn't sure how to enter them.